iksaglam/Zonguldak/Files/Pop_Gen.md

 We can now import our formatted logfile into [Clumpak](http://clumpak.tau.ac.il/bestK.html) and determibe the most likely K value for our populations.

-Lastly we will visulize our admixture results for best K in the form of a barplot plot using R. For this we need to import the .qopt file from one of our runs for the most likely K into R. In this case best K was K=3.
-Additionally we will create an info file so we can label our population in the bar plot.
+Lastly we will visulize our admixture results for best K in the form of a barplot plot using the Rscript [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/plotAdmix.R).
+For this we need to import the `.qopt` file from one of our runs for the most likely K into R. In this case best K was K=3.
+Additionally we will create an `info` file so we can label our population in the bar plot.
 We can create such a file using the simple commands below.
 ```Bash
 cut -c3-5 artv.list | paste - artv.list > artv.info
 ```